Leveraging Debt to Build Wealth

 What’s the alternative?
 Buy used and pay cash.
 Loans will cost you money but so will buying too new of a car.
 You may be arguing that older cars have increased maintenance costs as well and you don’t want to do that, so save up and buy a car this is only a couple of years old.
 No matter what most vehicles are not investments unless you are the mechanically inclined person who is able to spot a good deal, clean it up and turn around and sell it for more money.

 Anytime you make a purchase with money that is not yours you increase your level of risk.
 If you take on too much risk you will become overextended and will struggle to pay what you owe or worse yet will be unable to pay your debts.
 While borrowing money to buy a car for personal use is not technically leveraging it is if you borrow money to try to turn around and sell it to make a profit.
 You potential for gain and loss still exist and your risk is multiplied because you are working with borrowed money.

-There are plenty of people, financial advisors and investment advisors included, that will recommend you use leverage in order to invest, but using leverage or borrowing money to invest greatly increases your risk.
+There are plenty of people, that will recommend you use leverage in order to invest, but using leverage or borrowing money to invest greatly increases your risk.
 The best way to invest is with cash and to continue doing it overtime.
 The earlier you can start investing the better off you will typically be, assuming your investment has not gone belly up.
 The longer you wait to invest the more of your own money you will have to invest in order to make the same amount of money.

 For more info on how interest works to you advantage check out, When Should I start Saving for Retirement.